 - Integrates with other SaaS tools (i.e. Google Drive, Slack, Zapier, Harvest, etc.).

 - It is compatible with Android, iOS and desktop versions.

 As a whole, it is an excellent platform for bloggers and teams who would like to organize their work schedules.
 Asana also helps teams work more efficiently, productively, and quickly.
 As a result, you get to plan ahead and stay on top of your publishing deadlines.

 The Overview: The Best Features of Asana for Bloggers

 There are many new project management tools available in the market these days.
 Yet, only a few can compete with the assorted range of features that Asana offers.

 Our Asana review gives you a rundown of its best specs and features below:

-Once you select a custom Gantt chart template, you can move onto tasks.
 The Asana project management system is designed like a regular to-do list.
 The only difference is that this digital version can be separated into different subtasks with a few clicks.